Aidan Mackeefe guards the true Stone of Destiny, and using it as his pillow he dreams of a Scottish angel.

 One is willing to die to guard the secret of his country, and the other is willing to betray her country to save a loved one.

-(Also available in paperback and audiobook.)
+(Available in ebook, paperback and audiobook.)

 Excerpt from Aidan – Book 2: